Dateline: Tbilisi, Georgia

 The best places to live in Colombia

-Medellín was dubbed the ‘Worlds Most Innovative City’ back in 2012 by Citi and Wall Street Journal.
+Medellin was dubbed the ‘Worlds Most Innovative City’ back in 2012 by Citi and Wall Street Journal.
 A growing number of expats, tourists and entrepreneurs are flocking to the city’s endless spring weather and cosmopolitan lifestyle.

-A promising IT hub awaits, built on free after-school computer programming lessons and other government funded programs.
+A promising IT hub awaits, built on free after-school computer programming lessons and other government-funded programs.
 A strong educational culture with a blossoming arts scene provides a fresh and inventive workforce.

 Santa Marta is perfect for those looking to retire or unwind from the daily grind.
-This paradise on earth is complete with tropical rainforest, snow-capped mountains and a Caribbean coast.
+This paradise on earth is complete with tropical rainforest, snow-capped mountains, and a Caribbean coast.
 Tayrona National Park protects these pristine landscapes.
 One of the oldest surviving cities in South America, Santa Marta has become a developed city many property buyers descend upon for its choice real estate.
 The largest urban city on the Caribbean coast in Colombia, Santa Marta’s economy is based mostly on trade, tourism, fishing, agriculture and port activities.

-Bogota, this tropical highland is capital to Colombia and home to over 13 million people in its metropolitan area.
+This tropical highland is capital to Colombia and home to over 13 million people in its metropolitan area.
 Home to many business headquarters, Bogota conveniently lies just five hours by plane from New York, Mexico City and Sao Paulo.
 In the north, there are chic and sophisticated neighborhoods in many areas of the city.

 La Candelaria is the city’s cultural epicenter where the historic cobblestoned streets lead you through the numerous museums, restaurants, churches and convents.